Can You Have Fun While Learning Technical Diving?

 Practicing new dive skills at shallow depth.

 Once you are underwater you make yourself and the 'heavy' stuff neutrally buoyant and all the fun is back!

 That it is hard to loose a habit definitely comes to life when you have been teaching recreational diving for years.
 When you suddenly are the student again and need to unlearn things you used to teach kind of messes up your brain.
 This is something I absolutely loved about the course: Pre-dive safety check (START drill), hand signals (how much air) and other procedures are different for a good reason.

 The funniest and also the hardest skill for me was swimming backwards while preforming a frog kick.
 It seemed so easy when Ed demonstrated it but every time I tried I failed and busted out laughing - filling up my mask - making me laugh even harder.

 After two training days in the classroom, shallow and deep water Ed signed me off as an Advanced Nitrox diver of TDI.
 That day it was Halloween, so I had a double party as I got certified to enter the dark side.
 Later one of my friends pointed out this is only for rebreather divers within the technical diving world ... still I have a lot to learn.

-To go back to square one with diving was such a great experience.
+Doing a dive course with another dive organization as well as being the student instead of the instructor was even more exhilarating.
 New skills, new drills, different equipment and procedures makes you think about and reflect your own dive habits.
 Ed and Joanna, who helped out a lot, are a great team and they taught me so many things - at slow pace, with high costumer service and lot of laughs.Thank you Ed and Joanna from SCUBA Murcia, Spain!

 Would you like to try technical diving one day?
 Share your thoughts below!